terrymorse58/wsi-coding-challenge/README.md

 On viewports narrower than 396 pixels, the product cards shrink in size to fit the viewport width.

+The image gallery overlay is responsive to viewport width and height.

 #### Accessibility Design ####